 Famers carefully grow vegetables as if they were in contact with their children and grandchildren.Inheriting that thought, we process them so that we can maximize the goodness of vegetables with our technical capabilities.We hope that those who eat our products will appreciate the effort and goodness.In addition, we hope that we can deliver vegetables grown in the wonderful land of Oita prefecture to many people thorough our products.Our products are filled with such passion.

-“VEGEMARI” powder comes in 6 types: spinach, carrot, pumpkin, pimento, lotus root,and burdock.
+“VEGEMARI” powder comes in 6 types: carrot, pumpkin, pimento, spinach, lotus root, burdock and red beet.

 This product is made of high-quality seasonal vegetables harvested at their peak right here in Oita.
 Since this powder is made using low-temperature drying technology and water-cooled stone mills, we maintain the vegetablesʼ bright colors, fresh flavors and rich nutrients.